RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.01/migrate-to-elixir-releases.md

 - by default `distillery` creates a tarball; `mix release` do not though it is possible;
 - the folder structure is slightly different in `distillery` and `mix release`;
-- the commands to start the application are different as well;
+- the commands to start the application are different as well.

 ### Tarball